 When comparing the $f_1$ scores in \cref{tab:preraw:f1,tab:preraw2:f1} with the accuracy scores in \cref{tab:preraw:accuracy,tab:preraw2:accuracy} on raw data, we see that the convolutional \tempcnn model showed similar performance compared to the \msresnet model.
 The $f_1$ scores, however, show a lower score for \tempcnn.
-From these metrics, we can derive that the \tempcnn did classify the majority of field parcels accurately but achieved lower accuracies on some of the more infrequent class categories compared to \msresnet.
-This may be attributed to the shallower network topology. \new{ The \duplo achieves very good classification accuracy on preprocessed satellite data, as it is on par with the other models.
-Since the model architecture is precisely defined by the authors, we could not run the model with different hyper parameter settings.
-Still it outperforms the other models in some tasks on preprocessed data, see \cref{tab:preraw2:kappa,tab:preraw:kappa,tab:preraw:f1}.
-On the raw satellite data, it is behind \transformer and \rnn models. }
+From these metrics, we can derive that the \tempcnn did classify the majority of field parcels accurately, but it achieved lower accuracies on some of the more infrequent class categories compared to \msresnet.
+This may be attributed to the shallower network topology. { The \duplo achieves very good classification accuracy on preprocessed satellite data, as it is on par with the other models.
+Since the model architecture is precisely defined by the authors, we could not run the model with different hyperparameter settings.
+Still, it outperforms the other models in some tasks on preprocessed data; see \cref{tab:preraw2:kappa,tab:preraw:kappa,tab:preraw:f1}.
+On the raw satellite data, it is behind the \transformer and \rnn models. }

-Interestingly, the random forest baseline achieved competitive results to the deep learning models on preprocessed time series data.
-It appears that preprocessing, as a form of feature extraction, helped the random forest classifier to improve its performance significantly.
-Without data preprocessing on the raw dataset, the random forest baseline fell behind the deep learning models.
-The kappa metric---that ranged $0.15$ worse in the 23-class land use variant and $0.1$ to $0.2$ worse in the 12-class land use variant---indicates that infrequent classes were classified less accurately by the random forest classifier.
-This got further confirmed by the poor $f_1$ score throughout both dataset variants where the random forest achieved worse performance on raw datasets compared to preprocessed datasets.
+Interestingly, the RF baseline achieved competitive results compared to the deep learning models on preprocessed time series data.
+It appears that preprocessing, as a form of feature extraction, helped the RF classifier to improve its performance significantly.
+Without data preprocessing on the raw dataset, the RF baseline fell behind the deep learning models.
+The kappa metric---which ranged $0.15$ worse in the 23-class land use variant and $0.1$ to $0.2$ worse in the 12-class land use variant---indicates that infrequent classes were classified less accurately by the RF classifier.
+This got further confirmed by the poor $f_1$ score throughout both dataset variants, where the RF achieved worse performance on raw datasets compared to preprocessed datasets.
 Overall, this stresses the necessity of feature extraction for shallow machine learning methods while demonstrating that---with sufficient manual effort in preprocessing and, thus, feature extraction---random forests can achieve competitive accuracies.